Maurice189/VisualSorting/readme.md

 VisualSorting
 =============

 THIS PROGRAM IS LICENSED UNDER THE <b>GPL v3</b>.
-SEE THE LICENCE.txt FOR MORE INFORMATIONS.
+SEE THE <a href="https://github.com/Maurice189/VisualSorting/blob/master/LICENCE.txt">LICENCE</a> FOR MORE INFORMATIONS.

 The program is written in java,so you can run it on every OS that has a JVM.
-It was only tested on <b>java 1.7</b> it hasn't been tested with other versions.
+It was only tested on java <b>1.7</b> it hasn't been tested with other versions.
 Currently there is just an installation script for linux.A Windows installation script will be published as soon as possible.

 <br /><h3>Installation</h3>